en de

 Image credit: The Coal Shed in Brighton

-If the thought of 12 Hour Smoked Beef Short Rib makes your mouth water, then you’re in for a treat at The Coal Shed!
-The steakhouse in the heart of Brighton cooks over an open fire (charcoal grill) with the simplest ingredients: High quality, local produce, and dedication.
+If the thought of 12-hour smoked beef short rib makes your mouth water, then you’re in for a treat at The Coal Shed!
+This steakhouse in the heart of Brighton cooks over an open charcoal grill using the simplest ingredients: high-quality local produce and dedication.

 It is definitely a restaurant for connoisseurs who appreciate a steak cooked to perfection and are looking for the best steak in Brighton.
-Alternatively, you can opt for grilled fish dishes here.
-The restaurant has also created tasty dishes for vegetarians, so that everyone will be satisfied!
+Alternatively, you can opt for grilled fish dishes.
+The restaurant has also created tasty dishes for vegetarians, ensuring everyone is satisfied.

 Tip #7: Pho